 Truffles are harvested in winter, so from about June to August in Australia and November to January in Europe.

 The first Australian truffles were harvested in Tasmania.
-Since then truffles have been cultivated in NSW, ACT, WA and Victoria (as well as in New Zealand) with plantations in SA and Queensland that haven’t yet produced.
+Since then truffles have been cultivated in NSW, ACT, WA, SA, Queensland and Victoria (as well as in New Zealand).

-Black truffles cost around $2,500/kg, but a little goes a long way with a small one (20g) costing only $50.
+Black truffles cost upwards of $2,500/kg, but a little goes a long way with a small one (20g) costing only $50.

 A 40g truffle costs about $100 and is enough to shave over pasta or risotto for 6-8 people.